 – Frittata, filled with whatever veggies you fancy and baked until set.
 Cook it at the weekend and it will be great for the next few days’ breakfasts.

 – Overnight oats – basically like cold porridge.
 Just mix some oats with milk and flavourings the night before, and it’s ready by morning.

 – Fruit salad

 – Beans on toast – proper British baked beans from a tin (like you can see in the photo below), not just any old beans!
-Or you can even make your own if you’re feeling fancy.
+Or you can even make homemade baked beans if you’re feeling fancy.

 – Veggie bacon or veggie sausage sandwich – my personal favourite brands are Quorn and Cauldron, but most supermarkets do own brand stuff these days, so it’s worth trying a few kinds to find your favourite.

 – Eggs benedict (poached eggs served on an English muffin, topped with Hollandaise sauce) – use sautéed spinach or vegetarian bacon for a perfect veggie version!

 – Baked eggs – just crack an egg into a ramekin with whatever veggies or cheeses you fancy, and bake until the whites are set.
 Serve with toast for dipping!

 – Breakfast burritos – make a batch and keep them in the freezer!
 They’re really high in protein, so good if you have a busy day ahead.

 – Fried / scrambled / poached eggs on toast

 – Avocado toast – especially topped with a fried egg.

 – Toast with jam or peanut butter (or both!)